hmainnizar3/wildcat-payments/README.md

 I did not write a test for it, but this is an interesting test case scenario.

 ### Scalability

-- A queuing system would help a lot here; I'm not sure how many payments this system can take before it goes down.
 ![messaging queue-Page-2 drawio](https://github.com/hmainnizar3/wildcat-payments/assets/149262515/bae74128-8d4a-45d4-85b0-fe915f28a676)

-- I think using GraphQL here would be quite nice, as the payment object can eventually become a bit big, and it would help the frontend only consume the data that it needs.
-This is not from a performance point of view but more of a logical and semantic point of view.
-- Writing the high-intensity systems in a more performant language.
+- To ensure the system can handle a large volume of payments without failure, implementing a queue system would be beneficial.
+- Considering the potential growth of the payment object, adopting GraphQL could be advantageous.
+This would allow the frontend to selectively fetch only the necessary data, improving logic and semantics rather than performance.
+- Using a language known for its performance efficiency.
+- Implementing load balancing to distribute network traffic across multiple servers.
+- Distributed database system to improve data redundancy and availability.
+- Finally, implementing auto-scaling based on the system load can help to handle peak times efficiently.

 ### Deployment